ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 * M = Manual editing required.
 This marker will identify contributors where the discrepancy between the total and component is deemed too large for automatic correction.

 ## 6.0 Overall Method
 This method firstly identifies if any fixed relationships (i.e., totals/components) have not been satisfied.
-If so, the method then calculates the absolute difference between the sum of the components for a given question and its corresponding total, collected separately, for the previous period.
-If this difference is non-zero and less than a specified threshold, then either the total or components variables will be automatically corrected, depending on the Amend Total variable.
+If so, the method then calculates the absolute difference between the sum of the components for a given question and its corresponding total, for the previous period.
+If this difference is non-zero and less than a specified threshold, then either the total or component variables will be automatically corrected, depending on the Amend Total variable.
 If the absolute difference is greater than or equal to a threshold and the method is being applied to returned data, then the responder is recontacted for confirmation.
-If the method is applied to data that is not respondent data e.g., imputed data, then the threshold can be set to a maximum value, allowing the method to automatically correct all cases where the total does not equal the sum of the components.
+If the method is applied to data that is not returned data e.g., imputed data, then the threshold can be set to a maximum value, allowing the method to automatically correct all cases where the total does not equal the sum of the components.

 The rationale for automatically correcting totals/components can vary by data type.
 For example, with respondent data, it may be preferred to only automatically correct data if there is a small difference between the predictive and target variables in the target period as it is a cost-effective approach to data editing.
 However, if a difference greater than or equal to a set threshold is observed between the predictive variable and the target variable in the target period, then it may be preferred to not automatically correct data in favour of re-contacting the respondent to correct the data directly.